 Thank you for volunteering your valuable time to connect with students and bring real-world learning into the classroom!
 While we might not be together in person, we can still make a difference in the lives of students.

 This toolkit provides you with all the template resources needed to help you plan and execute a fun and impactful virtual classroom visit.
-While you are running this event on your own, be confident in knowing that EVERFI has provided this information for you.

 Download the toolkit for your sponsored course.